tlemoult/ArduinoDomeController/README.md

  * Counterclockwise motion
  * Jog (slow motion)

-For more details, read the definitions in [DomeController.ino](DomeController/DomeController.ino).
+For more details, read the definitions in [DomeController.ino](DomeController/pins.h).

-### Serial port selection
+### RS232 Serial port definition

-Set the controller port.
-It can be  UART over USB or a real RS232C.
-By default, ADAfruit we use the USB port.
-If we want tu use a real RS232C, we need to change the pin confuguration file of ADAfruit Arduino ADA Fruit package.
+The USB port is used for bootloader and console.
+The maxdome communication port is an RS232 uart.
+We use the Serial1 arduino object.
+And we change the default ADAfruit serial port pin of "Serial1".

 In a windows installation arduino look into this file the following modification: into this file the following modification:
  * windows OS: ``C:\Users\youruser\AppData\Local\Arduino15\packages\adafruit\hardware\nrf52\1.6.1\variants\feather_nrf52840\variant.h``
  * linux OS: ``~/.arduino15/packages/adafruit/hardware/nrf52/1.6.1/variants/feather_nrf52840/variant.h``

-For RS232
 ```
 #define PIN_SERIAL1_RX       (15)
 #define PIN_SERIAL1_TX       (14)